kareemgrant/DOSE_Refactoring/README.markdown

 ### Project Background

 The following code sample is from a gSchool project called Daughter of Store Engine (DOSE).
-The project involved taking legacy code (actually code from a previous ecommerce project we built just a weeks prior) and turning it into a multi-tenant auction platform that owners of online stores could use to offload excess merchandise.
+The project involved taking legacy code (actually code from a previous ecommerce project we built just weeks prior) and turning it into a multi-tenant auction platform that owners of online stores could use to offload excess merchandise.
 Think Shopify for eBay!

 ### Business Requirement